 This exhibit explores the highlights of the life and career of Lachlan McCallum (1823-1903), a Canadian politician who served as a Member of Parliament and Senator.
 Some political issues of the time are examined in a series of correspondence between himself and Prime Minister Sir John A. MacDonald.

-This exhibit showcases stereo cards featuring Niagara Falls and the Niagara River, including the Horseshoe Falls, American Falls, rapids, whirlpool, Table Rock, Prospect Point, and suspension bridge.
+This exhibit showcases stereo cards featuring Niagara Falls and the Niagara River, including the rapids, whirlpool, observation points, and bridges.
 Some related tourist attractions are also featured.
-These include the Maid of the Mist, burning spring, and a tight rope walker.

 Port Dalhousie, today, is popular for its beaches, the carousel and the colourful Lakeside Park.
 “Reconstructing Port Dalhousie” will focus on Port Dalhousie as an important shipping harbor as well as how it became known for its recreation.
 This online exhibit features collections that date back to the 18th century and are from Brock University Archives, St. Catharines Museum, and Ontario Archives.